Migrating from ngx-formly to ng-forge

 Performance

-value changezone change-detection cycleall expressions re-evaluateacross the whole field treevalue changesignal writeonly dependents re-runscoped render via OnPush Add stable track keys, reconcileFields, deferred non-adjacent pages, and append-only array updates on top.
+value changeapp-wide change detectionunder zone.js, the Angular defaultall expressions re-evaluateacross the whole field treevalue changesignal writeonly dependents re-runscoped render via OnPush Add stable track keys, reconcileFields, deferred non-adjacent pages, and append-only array updates on top.

 FAQ